pyrocms/pyrocms-docs/content/concepts/organization.md

 That's it, pretty straightfoward.

-We can start by looking at the page designs.
-They are pretty awful, but we have a basic idea of what we need to get up on the site.
+We can start by looking at the page layouts.
+They are pretty basic, but we'll get an idea of what we need to get up on the site.

 {{ asset:img file="docs/barbershop-pages.jpeg" alt="Example Pages" class="doc_image" }}